renesugar/k_elda_archive/docs/_GettingStarted.md

 from the
 [Security Credentials](https://console.aws.amazon.com/iam/home?#security_credential)
 page in the AWS Management Console.
-Once you've done that, populate the file `~/.aws/credentials` with your Amazon
+Once you've done that, put your Amazon credentials in a file called `~/.aws/credentials`:
-credentials:

 ```conf
 [default]